clearwaterstream/LocalizedString/README.md

 # LocalizedString
 A simple library that allows for fluent definition of a string and its various translations, fluently in code.
-When accessing a defined localized string, `Thread.CurrentThread.CurrentCulture` will be used to provide the relavant tanslated value.
-You can also request a value for a particular culture.
+When accessing a defined localized string, `Thread.CurrentThread.CurrentCulture` will be used to provide the relevant translated value.
+You can also request a value for a specific culture.

 Useful for short strings.
 If strings are getting longer -- consider switching to time-tested technique of using resource files.